drtingtingbi/drtingtingbi.github.io/_teaching/teaching.md

 ---
-title: "Teaching experience 1"
+title: "Teaching experience at the Univerisity of Western Australia"
 collection: teaching
-type: "Undergraduate course"
+type: "Master units"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University 1, Department"
+venue: "Computer Science and Software Engineering Department"
-date: 2014-01-01
+date: 2023 & 2024
-location: "City, Country"
+location: "Australia"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.